The limestone rocks around Tirol's largest lake form one of the most popular rock climbing areas in the region.

 Sport climbing near Lake Achensee

-With no fewer than eight sport climbing areas, the holiday region around Lake Achensee has made a name for itself in the climbing community.
+With no fewer than nine sport climbing areas, the holiday region around Lake Achensee has made a name for itself in the climbing community.
 Highlights include the Grauwand near the Rofanseilbahn cable car, which is accessible throughout the year.
 Those in search of a high alpine adventure can take on Dreamland, a climbing area on the Lamsenspitze mountain with pitches of up to 50 metres.
 The small Bärenkopf climbing area in Maurach is a new addition well worth a visit.

 Multi-pitch climbing routes near Lake Achensee